Field & Stone emblemFIELD & STONE

 Access & lawBLM free public area

-In the high desert near Plush, the BLM maintains a free public collecting area where anyone can dig gem sunstone — clear, yellow, pink, red and rare copper-schiller stones — and keep them within personal-use limits.
+In the high desert near Plush, the Bureau of Land Management maintains a free public collecting area in Rabbit Basin where anyone can dig gem sunstone — clear, yellow, pink, red and rare copper-schiller stones — and keep them within personal-use limits.
+It is one of the few places in the country where you can collect a gemstone on public land, for free, all day long.

 What you’ll find